Areas of Application

 Over-lubrication Warning

-Whether using grease or oil, over-lubrication directly results in increased bearing friction and significantly elevated temperatures, potentially causing premature bearing failure.
+Whether grease or oil is used, over-lubrication leads directly to increased bearing friction and a significant rise in temperature, which can cause premature bearing failure.

-If the bearing is over-lubricated, repeat the run-in cycle to restore original friction torque.
+If the bearing has been over-lubricated, repeat the run-in cycle to restore the original friction torque.

 Lubrication Bores / Lubrication Grooves